Kagebounshin/game-rating-site/README.md

     Not happy with the review for some reason, or just not in the mood, click the ["Cancel"](static/img/img-readme/profile25.png) button, and your back at your profile page in no time.

 - Sign Up
+    - This is were you can [sign up](static/img/img-readme/signUp01.png) for this page, figure out a username, if you have choosed the same username as an already existing user possesses, a [message](static/img/img-readme/signUp02.png) explains the situation, and you have to come up with a new username.
+    - When you have an unique username, and have entered your password of choice.
+You'll be redirected to your own profile page, at the profile page there is a [message](static/img/img-readme/signUp03.png) at the top wich tells you that the registration was a success.

 - Sign In
+    - When you return to the website, as a already registred user, just sign in at the [sign in](static/img/img-readme/signIn01.png) page.
+If you spell either your username or password wrong, a [message](static/img/img-readme/signIn02.png) appears at the top of the page.

 - Footer
+    - The footer looks the same across all the pages.
+You can send me an mail just by clicking the [Email](static/img/img-readme/footer01.png) under the "Get In Touch" header.
+Under the header "Social Media" you can visit my github, linkedIn or Instagram by clicking any of the [icons](static/img/img-readme/footer02.png).

+- Additional Features
+    - When scrolling down on any of the pages a Back to the Top [button](static/img/img-readme/additional01.png) appears in the bottom right corner of the screen.
+Click it if you think you have scrolled down to far, and you get back to the top of the page.

+### Features for the future

+---

 ## Technologies Used